hanami/guides/content/v2.1/introduction/building-a-web-app.md

 ## What's next

-So far we've seen how to create a new Hanami application, explored some of the basics of how an application is structured, and seen how we can list, display and create a simple book entity while validating user input.
+So far we've seen how to create a new Hanami app, explored some of the basics of how an app is structured, and seen how we can list, display and create a simple book entity while validating user input.

 Still, we've barely touched the surface of what Hanami offers.

-From here you might want to look in more detail at [routing](/v2.1/routing/overview/) and [actions](/v2.1/actions/overview/), or explore Hanami's [application architecture](/v2.1/app/container-and-components/), starting with its [component management](/v2.1/app/container-and-components/) and [dependency injection](/v2.1/app/container-and-components/) systems.
+From here you might want to look in more detail at [routing](/v2.1/routing/overview/) and [actions](/v2.1/actions/overview/), or explore Hanami's [app architecture](/v2.1/app/container-and-components/), starting with its [component management](/v2.1/app/container-and-components/) and [dependency injection](/v2.1/app/container-and-components/) systems.
 Or you may want to head straight to the front end and learn more about Hanami's [views](/v2.1/views/overview/) and [assets management](/v2.1/assets/overview/)